123-0097

 80004314; 08000873; 12000988

 Occupying the lower part of the central business district and the High Street and Grove Avenue residential areas in the city of Petersburg, the large Petersburg Old Town Historic District incorporates approximately 250 buildings on 190 acres.
 One of Virginia’s oldest cities, Petersburg began as a fur trading post in the mid-17th century.
 The district possesses a diversity of residential, commercial, and industrial architecture, mostly of the 19th and early 20th centuries.
 Of special interest is the stylistically varied progression of 18th- and 19th-century houses lining High Street.
 A group of early workers’ cottages is clustered in the southwest portion of the area.
 Railroad buildings, factories, tobacco warehouses, an ironworks, and a variety of mercantile buildings are in the low areas near the Appomattox River.
 Although it has suffered fires, Civil War bombardment, commercial redevelopment, and a devastating tornado, the Petersburg Old Town Historic District preserves one of Virginia’s richest assemblages of historic buildings.
+Six properties within the district were individually listed in the Virginia Landmarks Register and National Register prior to the historic district’s listing in 1980: the National Historic Landmark Exchange Building; and the Appomattox Iron Works, City Market, Farmer’s Bank, Nathaniel Friend House and the McIlwaine House.

 The Petersburg Old Town Historic District boundary was increased in 2008.
-The expansion is contained in the city’s oldest area and enlarges the district to include four former manufacturing buildings built between 1897 and 1930.
+The expansion was contained in the city’s oldest area and enlarges the district to include four former manufacturing buildings built between 1897 and 1930.
 Located at the southeast corner of the district, the buildings are typical in style and detailing of commercial and industrial buildings constructed in Petersburg during the time period.
 Formerly housing a candy factory, peanut factory, auto repair shop, and apartments, the four buildings illustrate the industrial evolution of Petersburg during the early 20th century.

 [VLR Listed: 6/19/2008; NRHP Listed: 9/12/2008]